jeffhuang4704/vulasset/asset-pagination.md

 4️⃣ orderbyColumn: Use different column to sort.
-    Available columns are `repository` (default), `imageid`, `createdat`, `os`, `size`, `scannedat` and `cvecount` for `cvecount`, it first sort by the cve high count and then medium count 5️⃣ orderby: Use different sort type.
+    Available columns are `repository` (default), `imageid`, `createdat`, `os`, `size`, `scannedat` and `cvecount` for `cvecount`, it first sort by the cve high count and then medium count Its SQL query is something like this
+    ...
+ORDER BY "cve_high" DESC, "cve_medium" DESC...
+5️⃣ orderby: Use different sort type.
 Available options are `asc`, `desc` (default) 6️⃣ qf: quick filter search term.
     The search scope is currently limited to following columns `repository`, `imageid`, `os`, `createdat` and `scannedat`